testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 ## Preconditions:
 Python (with pip) version 3 installed and running.
 Robot Framework Version 3.2.1 installed and running.

-...
-REMARK: This Wrapper will NOT work with older versions of Robot Framework (especially its older API) ...
+Note: This Wrapper will NOT work with older versions of Robot Framework (especially its older API)

 ## How to install:
 The wrapper will currently be installed from test.pypi.org You should install it with adminstrator role because if you do not, PATH may not be set correct.

 CMD: `pip install --extra-index-url https://test.pypi.org/simple/ tbcs-rf-wrapper`

+Note: On some versions of Ubuntu there exists a bug that prevents pip from using the extra-index-url.
+If you get the error message `Client Error: Not Found for url: https://pypi.org/simple/tbcs-rf-wrapper/` you need to install the dependencies manually and use index-url instead:

+CMD: `pip install requests`

+CMD: `pip install robotframework`

+CMD: `pip install --index-url https://test.pypi.org/simple/ tbcs-rf-wrapper`

 ## Importings Robot tests into TestBench CS:
 To import Robots Tests into an instance of TestBench CS you need to hand a JSON config file over to the parser.